 Everyone knows, the larger the lure the larger the catch.
 In the past few years, this rule has swirled out of control as anglers use ridiculously huge lures to score crazy big bass.
 Swimbaits up to 14 inches long, shaped and painted to match a real fish with a jointed body for lifelike action, come with a big price tag.
-But tournament anglers and trophy hunters are lining up to pay up.
+But tournament anglers and trophy hunters are lining up to pay up for large fishing lures that deliver equally outsized results.

 By most accounts, the trend started in Japan and quickly spread to North America.
 Competitive anglers learned they could weed out smaller fish, and focus on lunkers, by throwing 8-to 12-inch swimbaits.
 The tactic is most popular on California lakes where double-digit largemouth feed on full-grown trout.